 It might seem a bit strange to devote a whole post to the act of going shopping.
 After all, all you really have to do is go to a few shops and make sure to bring your credit card, and voilà, before you know it you are shopping!
 I think you have gathered by now that this is not quite my style of doing things, though.
 Let’s face it, I’m much too anal for that.
 I try to avoid bad purchases the best I can, and I try my best to go for quality over quantity.
 My goal is to have a closet where everything has a use and fits together – shortly put, a closet where everything looks like it belongs to the same person.
 This usually requires a bit more planning than just leaving my house, credit card in hand.

 First of all it is good to have a grasp on what things you like and what types of items you feel comfortable in.
-Some of you might remember my “My Style, Defined” post from last year where I made a summary of all my personal style elements.
-I highly recommend that you do this yourself if you haven’t already, because it is such a good exercise.
-Head on over to Maria’s Defining Style posts (when you have finished reading this one, of course) and follow her worksheet, I promise you it is worth the time and effort!
+Maria’s Defining Style posts are immensely helpful, and I really recommend setting aside an afternoon to follow her worksheet.
+I promise you it is worth the time and effort.

 OK, so I already know what kinds of items I like and what I generally tend to go for.
 The next step would be to take a good hard look at my closet and find out what I need and what gaps there are that need to be filled.
 There is no point in shopping if there is no real need, after all!
 Let’s use last week as an example – my trip to New York City is coming up in not too long, and from a quick glance at my wardrobe it became clear that it was not entirely prepared for a hot and humid big city summer.
 For some reason I don’t feel comfortable wearing shorts on these kinds of trips, and I’m not big on summer dresses, so I would largely rely on skirts and light tops.
 My tees were not quite up to par either, so I made a mental note to look for a few of those as well.